Schaapie-D2/Localization/README.md

 # Localization
-Implement localization with a excel document.
+Implement localization with an Excel document.